wp-plugins/heyyou/readme.txt

 == Changelog ==

+= 0.0.0.3 =
+* April 28th, 2012
+* fixed: drop and drag issue on posts without cats set, and uncateogized.

 = 0.0.0.2 =
 * April 7th, 2012
 * REMOVED "+NEW" and "COMMENTS" tabs from new Wordpress Admin Tool Bar.. solves issue where sites w/out posts don't find +post